GoodGooGleINS/raft-action/README.md

 The RAFT project has many [samples](https://github.com/microsoft/rest-api-fuzz-testing/tree/main/cli/samples) of job definition files.

-Here is a simple example that runs RESTler and ZAP in parallel against the deployed petstore sample service.
+Here is a simple example that runs RESTler against the deployed petstore sample service.

 ```